Clinical Medical Assistant Jobs at University of Kansas Medical Center with Visa Sponsorship

 Which visa types does University of Kansas Medical Center commonly use for Clinical Medical Assistant roles?

 KUMC sponsors H-1B visas for specialty occupation clinical roles and supports F-1 OPT and CPT for students completing healthcare programs.
 For candidates seeking permanent residency, KUMC has used EB-2 and EB-3 Green Card pathways.
-TN visas are an option for Canadian and Mexican nationals in qualifying clinical occupations, and J-1 exchange visitor sponsorship is also available in some contexts.
+TN visas are an option for Canadian and Mexican nationals in qualifying clinical occupations, and J-1 visa exchange visitor sponsorship is also available in some contexts.

 What qualifications does University of Kansas Medical Center expect for Clinical Medical Assistant roles?